roryprimrose/Divergic.Configuration.Autofac/README.md

+# Deprecated

+This package has been deprecated and is replaced by [Neovolve.Configuration.DependencyInjection](https://github.com/roryprimrose/Neovolve.Configuration.DependencyInjection).
+It has similar functionality but works directly against `IHostBuilder` instead of `Autofac` and also provides hot-reload support.

 # Introduction

 The Divergic.Configuration.Autofac NuGet package provides an Autofac module for registering nested application configuration types.
 This is helpful when wanting dependency injection of strong typed application configuration.